Pandatron76/StsMod_GremlinsDice/README.md

 This was sort of an after thought to the mod I wrote before this https://github.com/Pandatron76/StsMod_Clawfect

 At the end of each combat a die is cast.

-On a 1, the player gains 5 max hp.
+&nbsp;On a 1, the player gains 5 max hp.
-On a 2, the player loses 5 max hp.
+&nbsp;On a 2, the player loses 5 max hp.
-On a 3, the player gains 15 gold.
+&nbsp;On a 3, the player gains 15 gold.
-On a 4, the player loses 15 gold.
+&nbsp;On a 4, the player loses 15 gold.
-On a 5, the player upgrades a random card in their deck.
+&nbsp;On a 5, the player upgrades a random card in their deck.
-Last but not least on a 6, the player obtains a curse.
+&nbsp;Last but not least on a 6, the player obtains a curse.

 ## Getting Started
 1. Make sure to have the latest version of...